 Travelogue Example for Students

 This travelogue example is for students who want to know how to write a travelogue article.
-The title of this travelogue article is “Tour To Tokyo, Japan: The Place of Peace”.
+The title of this travelogue article is “Tour To Tokyo, Japan: The Place of Peace.”
 Actually, this article is written by a journalism student at University Putra Malaysia.
 Students may follow the structure of this article to know how to write a travelogue article.
 The sample and example travelogue for students has been illustrated below.
 However, the photos added to this article might capture in proper ways.

 Tour To Tokyo, Japan: The Place of Peace

 I planned to visit Japan from Malaysia, as I am staying here since 2016.
 In 2018, I got an opportunity to participate in an international conference held by the University Tsukuba in Tokyo, Japan.
-As my first step, I was trying to book an air ticket at a cheap price because my budget was average.
+As my first step, I tried to book an air ticket at a low price because my budget was average.
 Most of the airline ticket price was expensive that made me a little bit worried.
 Then I had the idea that Air Asia offers cheap plane tickets with limited baggage.
-I have no extra baggage, so I can accept this opportunity.
+I have no extra baggage, so that I can accept this opportunity.
 Luckily I managed to book a two-way ticket at a low price.

 Figure 1: Oshiage Station Near Skytree

 Most of the food items were preferable to me except eating raw eggs.
 Japanese restaurant provides raw eggs to eat, and many Japanese and foreigner eat them.
 I stopped eating in the meantime of having lunch to think that these foods are halal or not.
-I asked the guide for confirmation, and he replied these food are perfectly halal as well as this is also a halal restaurant.
+I asked the guide for confirmation, and he replied that these foods are perfectly halal and this is also a halal restaurant.
 He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in a Japanese restaurant.
 The obesity rate in Japan is higher than in other countries; therefore, they set different prices for the same food for lunch and dinner.
 Usually, they set the dinner food price higher to discourage people from having heavy food at night.

-Figure 3: Japanese Traditional Restaurant
+Figure 3: Traditional Japanese Restaurant

 I decided to take a rest for the third day because of having extremely tiredness.
-Luckily my friend managed to approve his two holidays for giving me more time.
+Luckily my friend managed to approve his two holidays to give me more time.
 We spent the whole day together inside the house gossiping, cooking, and eating.
 In addition, we planned to roam around Tokyo the next day.
 I have to go back to Malaysia in two days, so I need to make a proper plan to see all the best places in Tokyo within two days.
-We divided the Tokyo city into two zones for visiting them in two days.
+We divided Tokyo city into two zones for visiting them in two days.

 I feel that my tour to Japan has been successful when I saw the whole Tokyo city from the Tembo deck also the top floor of the tower.
 It was an awesome feeling to view the entire city from the top floor at night.
-After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree, it made my journey more effective.
+After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree; it made my journey more effective.

 Figure 4: The Main Entrance of the Tokyo Skytree

 Good time flies so fast.
 It was difficult to realize that I have spent five days here.
 My returning flight schedule was at night; I made it to utilize the whole day sightseeing.
 On my fifth and final day in Japan, I visited many historical and traditional places such as the Imperial Palace, the Sensō-Ji Temple, the National Museum of Nature and Science, and Ueno Park and Zoo.
-In addition, I tested Japanese street food although these are a little bit expensive, some foods cost cheap.
+In addition, I tested Japanese street food; although these are a little bit expensive, some foods cost cheap.